echowuzangye/NYTIMES_2023_text_analysis/readme.md

 ## Workflow
 * Retrieve metadata for each month of year 2023 via NYTimes archived API
-* Extract useful information, and save it as CSV files
+* Performe ETL by running nytimes_etl.py
-* In Jupyter Notebook, conduct data cleaning and analysis
+* In NY_times_analysis.ipynb, conduct data cleaning and analysis
 * Visualize keywords using Plotly, and use WordCloud for generating word clouds.